idkfelix/year12/Maths/Data Analysis.md

 ## Mean, Median & Mode
 - **Mean**
 	- Average of all numbers in a data
+	- Mean is used to measure the centre of data in any situation
 	- $$\frac{\text{sum of data}}{\text{count}}=\text{Mean}$$
 - **Mode**
 	- Most common value in data
 	- Found by ordering data and identifying the most re-recurring value
 - **Median**
 	- Middle value of data
+	- Median is used to measure the centre of data if it is symmetrical (no skew)
 	- Also represented as $Q2$
 	- $$\begin{align*}
 	\frac{n+1}{2}^{th} &= Median\\